catseye/Jolverine/README.markdown

 There is an unbounded tape, with a single head which can be moved left and right.
 Each cell on the tape may contain one of the three values -1, 0, or 1.
 Initially, all tape cells contain 0.
-Addition and subtraction of these values is always "mod 3 - 1": incrementing 1 yields -1 and decrementing -1 yields 1.
+Addition and subtraction of these values is modulo 3, with the result considered to be in the range {-1, 0, 1}.
+Incrementing 1 yields -1 and decrementing -1 yields 1.

 Instruction Wheel
 -----------------